davidfrantz/force/docs/source/howto/tsi.rst

 FORCE HLPS requires a square processing extent, which can be set using ``X_TILE_RANGE`` and ``Y_TILE_RANGE``.
 Then, if the extent of our region of interest is not square, we can further refine the processing extent by specifying a tile allow-list (``FILE_TILE``).
-Please see the [datacube tutorial]({{< ref "/tutorials/force-datacube/datacube.md" >}}) for more details, and I also suggest you to have a look at the [computing model of HLPS](https://force-eo.readthedocs.io/en/latest/components/higher-level/hl-compute.html).
+Please see the :ref:`tut-datacube` tutorial for more details, and I also suggest you to have a look at the :ref:`hl-compute` of HLPS.

 There are different ways to obtain these values, e.g. by generating, and filtering a shapefile with tiles via ``force-tabulate-grid``.
 The easiest way, however, is to use ``force-tile-extent`` with a vector geometry.